Muhammad-Ikhwan-Fathulloh/Hands-On-NLP-Super-Class-Batch1/Text_Generation/README.md

 6. **Verification**
    - Verification environment in Visual Studio Code.

-# BERT Model
+# Text Generation Model

-This project is a BERT model built using Python, FastAPI, and Pytorch.
+This project is a Text Generation model built using Python, FastAPI, and Pytorch.
 The model is trained to predict name data and it serves predictions via a FastAPI backend.

 ## Table of Contents
 1. [Installation](#installation)